moonfolk/Multilevel-Wasserstein-Means/README.md

 simul_example.py has some simulated examples

-Implementation is designed to be used in interative mode (e.g. Python IDE like Spyder).
+Implementation is designed to be used in the interactive mode (e.g. Python IDE like Spyder).

 ## Usage guide